What kind of application is Babylon?

 Babylon Toolbar is detected as an unwanted application by many anti-spyware vendors.
-(Spybot Search and Destroy, SpyHunter, StopZilla, etc.) PC users who decide to remove this toolbar from their computer can use the 'Add or Remove Programs' (Windows XP) or 'Programs and Features' (Windows 7) options within their operating systems.
+(Spybot Search and Destroy, Malwarebytes, Hitman Pro, etc.) PC users who decide to remove this toolbar from their computer can use the 'Add or Remove Programs' (Windows XP) or 'Programs and Features' (Windows 7) options within their operating systems.
 Unfortunately, however, this will not fully remove Babylon Toolbar from users' systems.

 Babylon virus removal:

 Windows 11 users:

 Right-click on the Start icon, select Apps and Features.
 In the opened window search for the application you want to uninstall, after locating it, click on the three vertical dots and select Uninstall.